 Patients with renal failure should have a diet that provides (high biologic value) proteins rich foods such as eggs, dairy products and meats.
 These are necessary to maintain a positive nitrogen balance.
 Foods high in calories are also necessary, and sodium intake should be limited.
 Foods high in Potassium should be AVOIDED due to decreased ability of the kidney(s) to filter and excrete Potassium

 The HIV virus has been found and isolated in all of the above body fluids, as well as in the stool and urine.
 However, the highest concentration is found in the blood of infected individuals.

 19. Answer: A

-Although abstinence is still the best protection against spread of the HIV virus, the use of a latex condom with a H20 soluble lubricant is the most effective means.
-Other choices does not give assurance of preventing acquiring HIV virus.
+Although abstinence is still the best protection against the spread of the HIV virus, the use of a latex condom with an H20 soluble lubricant is the most effective means.
+Other choices do not give assurance of preventing acquiring the HIV virus.

 20. Answer: C.

 Using open-ended questions can allow the patient with depression to voice out his or her problems or what is bothering him or her.
 Using silence at this time is not appropriate as well as with the other options.